javascript-tutorial/en.javascript.info/5-regular-expressions/15-regexp-infinite-backtracking-problem/article.md

     \d+.......
     (123456789)z
     ```
-2. Then it tries to apply the start around the parentheses `pattern:(\d+)*`, but there are no more digits, so it the star doesn't give anything.
+2. Then it tries to apply the star around the parentheses `pattern:(\d+)*`, but there are no more digits, so it the star doesn't give anything.

     Then the pattern has the string end anchor `pattern:$`, and in the text we have `subject:z`.